Ed0ardo/Pokedex/README.md

 ###### Note:

-The json of the updated pokédex can be found in this other repo of mine, together with the extractor:
+The json of the updated Pokédex can be found in this other repo of mine, together with the extractor:

 - [Pokédex JSON](https://github.com/Ed0ardo/PokedexJSON)